 Yes - Nest is designed to help people who want to move out now or sometime in the future.
-When you create your profile, you can nominate a “move date” that is up to two years into the future.
-This is so you can look at properties that are planned, being built or have a room coming up in the next few months.
+When you create your profile, you can nominate a “move date” up to two years into the future.
+This is so you can look at disability housing options that are planned, being built or have a room coming up in the next few months.

 Do I have to answer all the questions in the sign-up process?

 No. Some questions are mandatory and will have an “asterix” or * next to them.
 If you don’t answer these questions, you will get an error message and you will not be able to save your profile.
 Answering as many questions as you can (even the optional questions) will mean Nest can better match you with properties and rooms more suited to your needs and wants.

 Some of the things I want in a home aren’t listed – can I add them?

 Not at this stage.
 Nest is in the early stages and we are refining the matching engine as the platform grows.
 We expect to add more options and information as the platform develops.
 You can, however, discuss your preferences with the provider of the room when they contact you regarding your application.

 I’ve changed my mind about some things I want, can I change/update my profile?

 Yes.
 To make changes to your profile after you have set it up, login to Nest and click on “Your Profile”.
 Then click “Edit Profile” to make changes.

-Can I list more than one suburb for where I want to live?
+Can I list more than one state, suburb or region for where I want to live?

 What is the difference between a “Property” and a “Room”?

 A “Property” is the whole SDA building, like a group home, house, villa or apartment.